 - Glue Dots (optional: you could also use a hot glue gun for this part!)

-- Chipboard stars
+- Glitter stars

 - Hot glue gun and glue